Students meet with staff to clarify their goals and review procedures.

 Students are assigned a faculty coordinator who helps them develop individualized learning objectives.
 The faculty coordinator also evaluates the academic component of the internship experience, guides learning in a specific direction, and monitors student growth.

-A brief on-site visit is scheduled mid-semester for the student, a staff member, and the work supervisor to meet and review the student’s work and progress.
+A brief mid-semester contact is required for the student and a staff member to review the student’s work and progress.

 The student and the employer must complete final reports and evaluations two weeks prior to the last day of classes in the semester.